CSDE Fellowship Expectations and Policies

 Research under the Close Supervision of CSDE Affiliate Mentor

-Generally, Fellows who are advanced in their demography research career (e.g., have completed their General Exam and the Demographic Methods Certificate) and have collaborated with their CSDE Affiliate mentor may choose to continue collaborating or focus completely on their own research provided the research is of central relevance to at least one of the CSDE’s Primary Research Areas.
+Generally, Fellows who are advanced in their demography research career (e.g., have completed their General Exam and the Graduate Certificate in Demographic Methods) and have collaborated with their CSDE Affiliate mentor may choose to continue collaborating or focus completely on their own research provided the research is of central relevance to at least one of the CSDE’s Primary Research Areas.
 Other Fellows may be asked to develop an apprenticeship experience with their mentor by collaborating on a mutually agreeable research project.
 The goal is to gain experience in research through working with an experienced CSDE faculty affiliate on a project that trains the fellow in all aspects of the research process from design through writing and publication.

 - Collaborate or take the lead in hosting out-of-town guest speakers.